Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Conclusion

 This paper introduces an effective solution for large-scale local spatiotemporal regression analysis.
 We propose parameterizing the model coefficients using low-rank CP decomposition, which greatly reduces the number of parameters from $M\times N\times P$ to $R(M+N+P)$.
 Contrary to previous studies on tensor regression, the proposed model BKTR goes beyond the low-rank assumption by integrating GP priors to characterize the strong local spatial and temporal dependencies.
 The framework also learns a low-rank multi-linear kernel which is expressive and able to provide insights for nonstationary and complicated processes.
 Our numerical experiments on both synthetic data and real-world data suggest that BKTR can reproduce the local spatiotemporal processes efficiently and reliably.

 There are several directions for future research.
 In the current model, the CP rank $R$ needs to be specified in advance.
 One can make the model more flexible and adaptive by introducing a reasonably large core tensor with a multiplicative gamma process prior such as in \citet{rai2014scalable}.
-The separable kernel assumption might be too restrictive, so the model can be further extended by introducing nonseparable kernel structure.
 In terms of GP priors, BKTR is flexible and can accommodate different kernels (w.r.t. function form and hyperparameter) for different factors such as in \citet{luttinen2009variational}.
 The combination of different kernels can also produce richer spatiotemporal dynamics and multiscale properties.
-In terms of computation, one can further reduce the cost in the GP learning (e.g., $\mathcal{O}(M^3)$ for a spatial kernel) by further introducing sparse approximation techniques such as inducing points and predictive processes \citep{quinonero2005unifying,banerjee2014hierarchical}.
-Lastly, the regression model itself can be extended from continuous to generalized responses, such as binary or count data, by introducing proper link functions \citep[see e.g.,][]{polson2013bayesian}.
+In terms of computation, one can further reduce the cost in GP learning (e.g., $\mathcal{O}(M^3)$ for a spatial kernel) by further introducing sparse approximation techniques such as inducing points and predictive processes \citep{quinonero2005unifying,banerjee2008gaussian}. {Lastly, we can extend the regression model to handle binary- and count-valued data by using proper link functions.
+In this case, the challenge is that we no longer have analytical posteriors for latent factors; a potential solution is to use elliptical slice sampling \citep{murray2010elliptical} to sample the latent variables.}